CalcBase – Business Calculators

 Frequently Asked Questions

 A good ROI depends on context.
-In the stock market, 7–10% annual ROI is considered average.
-For marketing campaigns, 500%+ ROI (5:1 ratio) is a common benchmark.
-For real estate, 8–12% is typical.
-Always compare ROI within the same category.
+In stock markets, 7–10% annual ROI is considered average long-term.
+For marketing campaigns, a 5:1 ratio (400% ROI) is widely cited as a reasonable digital marketing benchmark.
+For real estate, 8–12% annually is typical.
+For business investments, the benchmark is typically the cost of capital or the opportunity cost of alternative uses of the money.

 Yes.
 A negative ROI means you lost money — the gain was less than the investment.
-For example, investing $1,000 and getting back $800 gives an ROI of −20%.
+For example, investing £1,000 and getting back £800 gives an ROI of −20%.
+Negative ROI does not always indicate a bad decision — some investments generate non-financial value or strategic benefits — but it does mean the financial return alone does not justify the cost.

 ROI measures the return relative to the investment cost.
-Profit margin measures the profit relative to revenue.
-ROI tells you how efficiently your money was used; margin tells you how much of each sale is profit.
+Profit margin measures profit relative to revenue.
+ROI tells you how efficiently money was deployed; margin tells you how much of each sale is profit.
+A business can have high margins but poor ROI (if the investment required was very large), or low margins but good ROI (if the investment was very small).

 Related Calculators